Hassanat36/Harry-potter-project/README.md

    ## Data Sourcing

-   Data was from "Harry Potter Movies Microsoft Excel"
+   Data was from kagle [click here](https://www.kaggle.com/datasets/maricinnamon/harry-potter-movies-dataset)

    ## Data Transformation
  1. I imported my dataset to Power Query by using the format connector in PowerBI.